joannerd/brewer/README.md

 Throughout the project's workflow, I learned about the <a name="react-redux">React-Redux</a> cycle and good ways of formatting state shape and obtaining desired state.

-I decided to implement <a name="mapbox">Mapbox</a> in my application's guide show pages to render locations of a guide's breweries.
+I decided to implement Mapbox in my application's guide show pages to render locations of a guide's breweries.
 I designed my backend database for my `Breweries` and `Cities` tables with map marker creation in mind.
 Each brewery and city has a latitute `:lat` and longitude `:lng`.
 Saving this information in the database resulted in a smooth transition when rendering each guide's map.
 The map component pulls a brewery's location to render a corresponding marker.
 The map's center point was based on the city's longitude and latitude (`:cityLat` and `:cityLng`).

 ## <a name="status">Status</a>
 * In progress